 Drought

 Droughts may require safety precautions just like other weather hazards.
 Hot, dry conditions can cause an increased risk for other hazards as well.
-For helpful, up-to-date information to keep you safe and informed of droughts, please refer to the Drought section on the department's Disaster News and Information page.
+For a list of resources currently available to assist our communities, please refer to the Assistance section on the department's Drought webpage.

 Agriculture